 Do Medicines Actually Pass Into The Breast Milk?

-.
+Any medicine or drug that is present in your bloodstream will pass into your breast milk.
 This will be to some extent and the level of medication in the breast milk is marginal.
-However, there are certain drugs that tend to accumulate in the breast milk.
+However, there are certain drugs that tend to accumulate in breast milk.
 Therefore it is extremely important that you know which drugs are suitable to consume while breast feeding (1).

 What Can I Do If I Absolutely Need To Take A Painkiller?

-Of course there may be situations when you absolutely need to take a painkiller when breastfeeding (2).
+Of course, there may be situations when you absolutely need to take a painkiller when breastfeeding (2).

 - Your doctor will be the best guide in this matter.
 You need to ensure your doctor is aware that you are breastfeeding your baby.
 This information will help your doctor in writing a prescription that is safe and tailored to you.